dceoy/jader-phv-adhoc/main.md

 ##### Background

+Spontaneous reporting systems (SRSs) are passive systems composed of reports of suspected adverse drug events (ADEs) and are exploited for pharmacovigilance (PhV), namely, drug safety surveillance.
+Exploration of analytical methodologies to enhance SRS-based discovery will contribute to more effective PhV.
+In this article, we proposed a statistical modeling approach for SRS data to address heterogeneity by time of reporting.
-Dipeptidyl peptidase 4 (DPP-4) inhibitors and glucagon-like peptide 1 (GLP-1) agonists are incretin-based hypoglycemic drugs which are widely used to treat type 2 diabetes.
+Furthermore, we applied this to analyze ADEs of incretin-based drugs, which are widely used to treat type 2 diabetes and contain DPP-4 inhibitors and GLP-1 receptor agonists.
-The safety of these drugs is one of the most concerns in diabetes medication.
-To assess adverse events associated with incretin-based drugs, Japanese spontaneous reports were analysed.

-    - the rationale of study
-    - the specific study hypothesis and/or study objectives

 ##### Methods

+The SRS data were obtained from the Japanese SRS, termed "JADER".
+Adverse events reported were classified in the MedDRA High Level Terms (HLTs).
-This study is designed as a disproportionality analysis based on logistic regression model for spontaneous ADE reports.
+The statistical model was designed as mixed effects logistic regression model for occurrence each HLT.
-The report data was fetched from the Japanese Adverse Drug Event Report database (JADER), which is published by Pharmaceuticals and Medical Devices Agency (PMDA).
-176,957 unique cases were analyzed, which were reported from 2010 to 2014 and had available records about age and sex.
+The model treated DPP-4 inhibitors, GLP-1 receptor agonists, hypoglycemic drugs, concomitant suspected drugs, age, and sex as fix effects, quarterly period of reporting as a random effect.

-In the first, Fisher's exact tests were performed by all combinations between generic names of drugs and MedDRA High Level Terms (HLTs) including adverse events. drug-event combinations which two-sided p-value < 0.01 and odds ratio > 1
+Before application of the model, Fisher's exact tests were performed by all the drug-HLT combinations.
+About the HLTs associated with incretin-based drugs in these tests, the mixed effects logistic regressions were performed.
+Statistical significance was determined by odds ratio and two-sided p-value < 0.01, or 99 % confidence interval.
+Finally, the models with or without the random effect were compared by Akaike's information criteria (AIC) to assess the adequacy of the random effect.

 ##### Results

-using fixed effects model and adverse events associated with incretin-based drug were extracted.

-This model includes use of incretin-based drug, concomitant suspected drug, history of the event, age, and sex as predictor variables, and occurrence of each HLTs as an outcome variable.
-In the second screening, the cases treated with hypoglycemic drug were analyzed using the same model as that in the previous screening.
-In the final analysis, the cases treated with hypoglycemic drug were analyzed using the random effects model which has reporting quarter as a random effect besides the fixed effects.
-The result showed that GLP-1 agonists associated with risks of pancreatic neoplasms (odds ratio 25.0, 99 % credible interval 8.2 to 79.3) and pancreatitis (12.5, 5.9 to 26.9) and that DPP-4 inhibitors are associated with risks of pancreatic neoplasms (4.9, 1.76 to 15.4), pancreatitis (13.3, 7.2 to 27.9) and abnormal urinalysis (7.8, 1.5 to 69.1).

-    - What was studied
-    - main methods used
-    - how many participants were enrolled
-    - statistical tests
-    - a measure of its precision
-    - main limitation
+In the JADER data, 187,181 cases reported from January 2010 to March 2015 were analyzed.
+As the result, 33 HLTs were significantly associated with DPP-4 inhibitors or GLP-1 receptor agonists, which were pancreatic, gastrointestinal, or cholecystic events.
+In the AIC comparison, half of the HLTs reported with incretin-based drugs favored the random effect, where HLTs reported frequently tended to favor the mixed model.

-##### Conclusions
+##### Conclusion

-    - general interpretation for any implications
-    - important recommendation for future

-    タイトル・抄録 [title and abstract]
-    1. タイトルまたは抄録のなかで，試験デザインを一般に用いられる用語 で明示する。
-    2. 抄録では，研究で行われたことと明らかにされたことについて，十分 な情報を含み，かつバランスのよい要約を記載する。
+The model with the random effect showed appropriateness for ADEs reported frequently.
+However, this has room for improvement.
+To sophisticate the modeling, further exploration will be required.

 Introduction
 ------------

-Incretin is a group of intestinal hormones that stimulate insulin secretion.
+Incretin is a group of intestinal hormones stimulating insulin secretion.
-Several hypoglycemic drugs based on this mechanism have been developed during the last decade.
+During the last decade, several hypoglycemic drugs based on incretin have been developed and have gained widespread use for type 2 diabetes.
-There are two classes of incretin-based drugs, inhibitors of the incretin-degrading protease dipeptidyl peptidase 4 (DPP-4) and receptor agonists of the incretin hormone glucagon-like peptide 1 (GLP-1), which are gaining widespread use for type 2 diabetes.
+Incretin-based drugs are classified in two types, which are inhibitors of the incretin-degrading protease dipeptidyl peptidase 4 (DPP-4) and receptor agonists of the incretin hormone glucagon-like peptide 1 (GLP-1).
-DPP-4 inhibitors and GLP-1 agonists have the clinical advantages, e.g., effective lowering of fasting and postprandial glucose, avoidance of hypoglycemia, no risk of body weight gain, reduction in blood pressure.
+DPP-4 inhibitors and GLP-1 receptor agonists have the clinical advantages, e.g., effective lowering of fasting and postprandial glucose, avoidance of hypoglycemia, no risk of body weight gain, reduction in blood pressure.
 [1]

 By contrast, they have safety concerns about adverse outcomes.
 Pancreatic disorders are ones of the most controversial issues in the concerns.
-[1, 2, 3] In a certain study analyzing the US Food and Drug Administration (FDA) Adverse Event Reporting System (FAERS), use of the DPP-4 inhibitor sitagliptin or the GLP-1 agonist exenatide increased the odds ratio (OR) for pancreatitis more than 6-fold and for pancreatic cancer more than 2-fold as compared to other medications.
+[1, 2, 3] In a certain study analyzing the US Food and Drug Administration (FDA) Adverse Event Reporting System (FAERS), use of the DPP-4 inhibitor sitagliptin or the GLP-1 receptor agonist exenatide increased the odds ratio (OR) for pancreatitis more than 6-fold and for pancreatic cancer more than 2-fold as compared to other medications.
 [4]
-However, in most other clinical studies, data have suggested no evidence for the risks of pancreatitis or pancreatic cancer.
-[1, 5]
-The FDA and the European Medicines Agency (EMA) explored multiple streams of data and agreed that assertions concerning a causal association between incretin-based drugs and pancreatitis or pancreatic cancer were inconsistent with the current data.
+However, most other clinical studies have demonstrated no evidence suggesting such risks.
+[1, 5] The FDA and the European Medicines Agency (EMA) explored multiple streams of data and agreed that assertions concerning a causal association between incretin-based drugs and pancreatitis or pancreatic cancer were inconsistent with the current data.
 [6]

 Spontaneous reporting systems (SRSs) such as the FAERS are passive systems composed of reports of suspected adverse drug events (ADEs) collected from healthcare professionals, consumers, and pharmaceutical companies.
 [7]